Search Knowledge Base by Keyword

-This section will go over the verity item table.
-The first section will be an overview on the bidirectional link.
-The second section will go over the fields immediately calculated after item import.
+This article will cover the Verity item table.
+The first section will be an overview on the bidirectional link, while the second section will go over the fields immediately calculated after item import.

 Items or scans added to Verity will appear in the Verity Item Table or Scan Table:

-Selecting an item in the scan table will clear the item viewer and select the same scan in Navisworks®.
-The Navisworks view does not update when selecting scans (even when Auto-Zoom, Inspection Mode, or Match View Frame are checked).
+Selecting a scan in the scan table will clear the item viewer and select the same scan in Navisworks®.
+The Navisworks® view does not update when selecting scans (even when Auto-Zoom, Inspection Mode, or Match View Frame are checked).
 For that to happen, an item has to be selected.
-Displayed at the bottom-right of the scan table is the total scan number.
+Displayed at the bottom-right of the scan table is the total number of scans brought in from Navisworks®.
 Selecting an item in the Item Table will then display the geometry of that item in the Verity viewer and select that same item in Autodesk® Navisworks®.
-The Navisworks® view will automatically update when AutoZoom, Inspection Mode, or Match View frame is enabled (see screenshot below).
+The Navisworks® view will automatically update when either Auto-Zoom, Inspection Mode, or Match View frame are enabled (see screenshot below).
 Displayed at the bottom-right of the item table is the total number of items.

 - You will also see the GUID field on the far-right side of the Item Table.
 This is the globally unique identifier that Verity adds into the Autodesk® Navisworks® NWF file as an element property.
 This is to allow Verity to maintain the link between the element in Navisworks® and the item in Verity.